wSwanepoel199/-Parity-Supported-Living-Backend/README.md

 PORT: the port for the server to use

-DATABASE_URI: The uri for database intended to be used with the server, a PostgreSQL database is recommended
+DATABASE_URL: The uri for database intended to be used with the server, a PostgreSQL database is recommended
 ```

 Once these values have been defined in your .env you can follow the steps in Starting the Server below.